-The concept for the new digital cadastral index map was that data from all parts of the country would be gathered and stored in a central database within the NLS.
-Up-building of the database would be financed mainly by governmental grants to the NLS and updating would be done from both governmental and municipal cadastral authorities.
+The concept for the new digital cadastral index map was that data from all parts of the country should be gathered and stored in a central database within the NLS.
+Up-building of the database should be financed mainly by governmental grants to the NLS and updating should be done from both governmental and municipal cadastral authorities (MCA).
 There was a big investment but also big possibilities ahead.